Trưng sisters: Women's status

 According to Keith Taylor, one reason for the defeat is desertion by rebels because they did not believe they could win under a woman's leadership.
 The fact that women were in charge was blamed as a reason for the defeat by historical Vietnamese texts in which the historians ridiculed and mocked men because they did nothing while "mere girls", whom they viewed with revulsion, took up the banner of revolt.
 The historical poem containing the phrase "mere girls", which related the revolt of the Trưng Sisters while the men did nothing, was not intended to praise women nor view war as women's work, as it has been wrongly interpreted.

 Music

 Lưu Hữu Phước wrote the patriotic song Hát Giang trường hận (Long Hatred on Hát River) between 1942–1943 to dedicate to the Trưng sisters.
 Later, Phước revised the lyrics in 1946 to create another song Hồn tử sĩ (Soul of the Martyred Soldier), which is often used as lament for state funerals, and the lyrics still mentioned the Trưng sisters' rebellion.

 Portrayal in video games

 In Sid Meier's Civilization VII, Trung Trac is a playable leader.

+In Fate/Grand Order, Trung Sisters are summonable characters.